I am a PhD graduate from CU-Boulder in electrical engineering. I am a full-time engineer but always found teaching to be my calling and so, here I am.

 I'm patient and for me, one of the best feelings as a teacher is when knowledge dawns on a student's face.
 I feel everyone's learning style is different and I'm flexible in helping the student.
 Please be open with the way you would like to learn and I'll try my best to accommodate you.

-University of Colorado Boulder - PhD, Electrical Engineering
+Graduate Degree: University of Colorado Boulder - PHD, Electrical Engineering

 GRE Quantitative: 156